 We have the following.

 \begin{proposition} Let $H$ be a connected compact Lie group.
 The closure $\bar \eA$ of any alcove $\eA$ contains a fundamental domain $\eA^f$ for the action of $W_{\aff}$ on $\liet$ , i.e. every $W_{\aff}$-orbit meets $ \eA^f$ in exactly one point.
-Hence the space of conjugacy classes of $H$ is homeomorphic to $\eA^f$. \end{proposition}
+Hence the space of conjugacy classes of $H$ is in bijection with $\eA^f$. \end{proposition}

 {\operatorname{Spec}}